Penalty-Induced Basis Exploration for Bayesian Splines: Posterior Contraction Rates

 In this section, we investigate a theoretical aspect of the proposed method.
-More specifically, we establish that our proposed method for nonparametric regression achieves the optimal posterior contraction rate in the minimax sense up to a logarithmic factor.
+Specifically, we establish that our proposed method for multivariate nonparametric regression achieves the optimal posterior contraction rate in the minimax sense up to a logarithmic factor.
 Coupled with a given semi-metric for the parameter, a posterior contraction rate characterizes the speed at which the posterior distribution contracts towards the true parameter of the data distribution.
-We show that the proposed method is adaptive within the Bayesian framework, as it achieves the nearly optimal rate without requiring prior knowledge about the smoothness parameter of the true function.
-Below, we outline the conditions required to achieve the adaptive posterior contraction.
+We show that the proposed method is a fully adaptive procedure within the Bayesian framework, as it achieves the nearly optimal rate without requiring prior knowledge about the smoothness parameter of the true function.
+In this section only, the true parameters used for data generation are denoted by $f_0$ and $\sigma_0^2>0$.
+Below, we outline the conditions required to achieve the optimal posterior contraction.